-The Romeo Y Julieta Vintage No.3 is flawlessly handmade with a blend of the finest three-year-aged, vintage Dominican Olor tobaccos and silky, high-grade Ecuadorian-grown, Connecticut wrappers to achieve an extraordinary taste and aroma.
+Romeo y Julieta Vintage No.3 cigars are flawlessly handmade with a mellow blend of three-year-aged, vintage Dominican Olor tobaccos and the silkiest Ecuadorian Connecticut wrappers to achieve an exquisite balance of flavors and an inviting aroma.
 One of the world's great cigars.
+Try 5 first!

 Very delicious, medium-light smoke.
 Excellent burn, draw and flavor.
 A must have for every humidor.
 I highly recommend this cigar.